Cumbria Fire and Rescue Service

-Cumbria Fire and Rescue Service is the statutory fire and rescue service for the Shire county of Cumbria, England.
+Cumbria Fire and Rescue Service is the statutory fire and rescue service for Cumberland and Westmorland and Furness in Cumbria, England.
 Since 2012, the headquarters for the service's 38 fire stations are at Penrith next to the headquarters of Cumbria Constabulary.

 History

 Prior to 1947, there was the National Fire Service and before that there were various independent services run by volunteers in villages, towns and cities throughout the country.
 Cumbria Fire Service was formed in 1974 after local government was reorganised.
 It took in Cumberland Fire Service, Westmorland Fire Service, Carlisle and Barrow Fire Services and parts of Lancashire and Yorkshire.
 In 2005, the service changed its name to Cumbria Fire & Rescue service to reflect the new responsibilities it now has.

 Performance

-In 2018/2019, every fire and rescue service in England and Wales was subjected to a statutory inspection by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HIMCFRS).
-The inspection investigated how well the service performs in each of three areas.
-The service was inspected again as part of the tranche of 2021/2022 inspections.
+Every fire and rescue service in England and Wales is periodically subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
+The inspection investigates how well the service performs in each of three areas.

 On a scale of outstanding, good, requires improvement and inadequate, Cumbria Fire and Rescue Service was rated as follows: